Albert Kahn (banker): Method

 In 1909, Kahn travelled with his chauffeur and photographer, Alfred Dutertre, to Japan on business and returned with many photographs of the journey.
-This prompted him to begin a project collecting a photographic record of the entire Earth.
-He appointed Jean Brunhes as the project director, and sent photographers to every continent to record images of the planet using the first practical medium for colour photography, Autochrome plates, and early cinematography.
-Between 1909 and 1931 they collected 72,000 colour photographs and 183,000 meters of film.
+This prompted him to begin a project to collect a photographic record of the entire Earth.
+He appointed Jean Brunhes as the project director and sent photographers to every continent to record images of the planet using the first practical medium for colour photography, autochrome plates, and early cinematography.
+Between 1909 and 1931, they collected 72,000 colour photographs and 183,000 meters of film.
 These form a unique historical record of 50 countries, known as The Archives of the Planet.

-Kahn's photographers began documenting France in 1914, just days before the outbreak of World War I, and by liaising with the military managed to record both the devastation of war and the struggle to continue everyday life and agricultural work.
+Kahn's photographers began documenting France in 1914, just days before the outbreak of World War I, and by liaising with the military, they managed to record both the devastation of war and the struggle to continue everyday life and agricultural work.

-Musée Albert-Kahn
+Museum

-Since 1986, the photographs have been collected into a museum at 14 Rue du Port, Boulogne-Billancourt, Paris, at the site of his garden.
-It is now a French national museum and includes four hectares of gardens, as well as the museum which houses his historic photographs and films.
+Since 1986, the photographs and films have been collected into a national museum at 14 Rue du Port, Boulogne-Billancourt, Paris, beside four hectares of gardens on the former site of his own.